tushortz/Football-Match-Engine/README.md

 # Football Match Engine

-Sample test to write a football match engine
+Sample test to write a football match engine.
+Not the best but yes it works